veknart/fairseq/examples/speech_to_text/docs/iwslt_2023_simulst_mustc_v2_example.md

-# IWSLT 2023 Simultaneous Speech Translation (SimulST) on MuST-C 2.0
+# IWSLT 2023 Simultaneous Speech Translation on MuST-C 2.0

-This is a tutorial of training and evaluating a transformer *wait-k* simultaneous model on MUST-C English-Germen Dataset, from [SimulMT to SimulST: Adapting Simultaneous Text Translation to End-to-End Simultaneous Speech Translation](https://www.aclweb.org/anthology/2020.aacl-main.58.pdf).
+This is a short tutorial on training an ST model and evaluating it using the wait-k policy.

 ## Data Preparation
-This section introduces the data preparation for training and evaluation.
+This section covers the data preparation required for training and evaluation.
-If you only want to evaluate the model, please jump to [Inference & Evaluation](#inference--evaluation)
+If you are only interested in model inference / evaluation, please jump to [Inference & Evaluation](#inference--evaluation)

-[Download](https://ict.fbk.eu/must-c) and unpack MuST-C data to a path `${MUSTC_ROOT}/en-${TARGET_LANG_ID}`, then preprocess it with
+[Download](https://ict.fbk.eu/must-c-release-v2-0/) and unpack the MuST-C 2.0 data to the path `${MUSTC_ROOT}/en-${TARGET_LANG_ID}`.
+Then run the following commands below to preprocess the data
 ```bash
 # Additional Python packages for S2T data processing/model training
 pip install pandas torchaudio sentencepiece